Jules-Boogie/Employee-Tracker/README.md

 # Employee Tracker App
 Welcome to the Employee Tracker Repository!
 ## Summary
-This is a commandline application that lets a user view or manage different tables.
+This is a commandline application that lets a user view or manage/interact with different tables in a database.
 The app uses Express js, console.table, inquirer prompt, and the SQL workbench.

 ## Employee Tracker App Video